macropin/django-registration/docs/default-backend.rst

       Returns the ``User`` instance representing the account if activation is successful, ``False`` otherwise.

+      :param activation_key: The activation key to use for the activation (a SHA1 hash as a forty-character hexadecimal digest).

    .. method:: delete_expired_users

       Removes expired instances of :class:`RegistrationProfile`, and
       their associated user accounts, from the database.
-This is useful as a periodic maintenance task to clean out account which registered by never activated.
+This is useful as a periodic maintenance task to clean out accounts which registered but never activated.

       Accounts to be deleted are identified by searching for instances of :class:`RegistrationProfile` with expired activation keys and